biodiversity-aq/EGABIcourse19/coursematerial/Occurences.md

 Each row in your dataset should corresponding to an observation.
 The names of the columns in the dataset should correspond to DwC terms.

-You can find a full description of the Darwincore Terms in the [Darwin Core quick reference guide] (https://dwc.tdwg.org/terms/).
+You can find a full description of the Darwincore Terms in the [Darwin Core quick reference guide](https://dwc.tdwg.org/terms/).

 your data should allow you or anybody else to determine What, Where, When, Who and How